Rxbar

 RXBAR is a brand of protein bars produced by Insurgent Brands LLC, a subsidiary of Kellanova.
 It is made with egg whites, dried fruit, nuts, and dates.

 RXBAR products were conceived and initially manufactured by Peter Rahal and Jared Smith, beginning in 2013.
-Their company, Chicago Bar Co., was acquired by Kellogg's in 2017, and later became part of Kellanova, a spin-off of Kellogg's.
+Their company, Chicago Bar Co., was acquired by Kellogg's in 2017, and later became part of Kellanova, a spin-off of Kellogg's and eventually, part of Mars Inc.

 History

 Peter Rahal made the first RXBAR in 2013 in his parents' basement in Glen Ellyn, Illinois with co-founder Jared Smith.
 Their original recipe used dates, egg whites, coconut, chocolate, and other nuts and dried fruits.
 Rahal's family, who operated a food manufacturing firm, assisted in sourcing ingredients at favorable prices.
 The bars were initially marketed directly to CrossFit gyms, and expanded to direct-to-consumer sales via Amazon Marketplace.
 The packaging of the bars was redesigned in 2015 to emphasize the ingredients list, and Whole Foods Market began carrying RXBAR products that year.